-- Cells: each grid cell is stored as an individual object.
+Cells each grid cell is stored as an individual object.
 With 10^5 cells, it is not crucial to store the cell attributes as plain arrays.
 This allows to keep cell characteristics private and to have cell references.
-Since cells have to be often compared during the learning process to determine if a new cell is already known to an agent, it is far more efficient to use the equal operator == than the default Java equals() method.
+Since cells have to be often compared during the learning process to determine if a new cell is already known to an agent, it is far more efficient to use the identity operator == than the default Java equals() method which is the equivalence operator.
 This is valid as long as the cells are not dynamically allocated or cloned once the simulation starts.
 Cells have to keep references to agents that visit them (see the socialization stage).
-The average number of visits per cell is small (O(SA/C)) so that we can allow for the overhead of a dynamic container (e.g. vector). - Agents: it is tempting to have a dynamic container steadily increasing in size for the agent memory.
+The average number of visits per cell is small (O(SA/C)) so that we could allow for the overhead of a dynamic container (e.g. vector).
+However, in the simple pairwise interaction described above, only the information about the last visitor is needed.
+Therefore, it is sufficient to maintain a hash table of visited cells and visitors.

+Agents it is tempting to have a dynamic container steadily increasing in size for the agent memory.
 However, that would completely ruin the performances and is not compatible with our assumption that only a limited number of simultaneous options can be memorized.
-Each cell is referenced on average by O(AN/C) so that the initial coverage is sufficient to ensure that there is not any information missing about the environment.
+Each cell is referenced on average by O(AN/C) agents so that the initial coverage is sufficient to ensure that there is not any information missing about the environment.

-Random numbers: a typical bottleneck of this kind of simulation is the computation of random numbers.
+Random numbers a typical bottleneck of this kind of simulation is the computation of random numbers.
 A priori, O(AK) random numbers have to be computed for each single iteration of the information exchange stage.
 This quickly becomes prohibitive and can be avoided by using two integer random seeds at the beginning of the exchange stage.
 One is used to pick a cell from the informer agent, the other to replace a cell in the memory of the informed agent.
 These two pointers can be simply incremented from one social link to the other since there is no correlation between social links and they are accessed in a a priori random order.